-The fund is therefore looking for expressions of interest from both employers and individual scheme members who might be interested in standing for election to the local pensions board, as a representative.
-We are particularly looking for a representative from one of our larger employers or an academy / education establishment and another representative who is an active or deferred member of the Staffordshire Pension Fund.
+We are therefore looking for expressions of interest from both employers and individual scheme members who might be interested in standing for election to the local pensions board, as a representative.
+We are particularly looking for a representative from one of our larger employers or an academy or education establishment and another representative who is an active or deferred member of the Staffordshire Pension Fund.

-The role of the local pensions board is to assist the scheme manager (the county council) to secure compliance with the LGPS (Local Government Pension Service) regulations and help to ensure the effective and efficient governance and administration of the LGPS, for the Staffordshire pension fund and its members.
+The role of the local pensions board is to assist the scheme manager (the county council) to secure compliance with the Local Government Pension Service (LGPS) regulations and help to ensure the effective and efficient governance and administration of the LGPS, for the Staffordshire pension fund and its members.